How to Stay Motivated to Lose Weight

 This tip is crucial to staying motivated, but also tricky to navigate.
 Years ago, my primary method of celebrating was food.
 I'd hit a milestone then go and eat the cake, donuts, and burgers, I'd deprived myself getting there.
 Naturally, this was before I transitioned to flexible dieting.
 You can guess what would happen.
 I would go off a little food binge, then get mad at myself, keep eating bad, then eventually clean it up after I gained a bit of weight.
 In came flexible dieting, which was a godsend because I no longer felt deprived of the foods I loved.
 But, I still had the habit of celebrating with food.

 Over time I learned to celebrate in other ways.
 Small milestones?
-Buy myself those nice towels for the house I'd been eyeing.
+Buy myself those nice towels for the house I'd been eyeing or some cute-new workout clothes.
 Big milestones?
 Plan a trip to go visit my bestie.
 When you treat cheat foods like a scarcity the demand for them grows and it makes you more susceptible to losing progress.